usePicnic/jam/README.md

 It's crucial to note that some `steps` might contain specific, pre-defined amounts, especially when the initial action's amount is already known.
 However, in situations where the precise amount for a step is dependent on the outcome of a previous step (and can't be determined off-chain), Jam employs "stores."
 These "stores" act as placeholders, starting their count from 0, and are utilized to handle intermediate transaction amounts.
 Such amounts are then replaced in the `calldata` of subsequent steps that necessitate the specification of exact amounts.

+### Some notes about executing `calldata`

+It’s important to note that transaction batching requires being executed in a smart wallet with `delegatecall` support.

+### Stores

+Some `steps` specify absolute amounts, such as when making the initial swap and the exact amount is known.
+However, more often than not, the input amount of one transaction depends on the exact output amount of the previous transaction, which is impossible to ascertain off-chain.
+For this reason, the API batcher's `calldata` will invoke a smart contract capable of replacing amounts in such transactions using what we call stores.

+"Stores", which start numbering from 0, act as placeholders for intermediate transaction amounts.
+These amounts are subsequently replaced in the `calldata` of steps that require inputting the exact amount.

 ## Project Status

 Jam is in its developmental phase.
 By October 2023, we anticipate having a fully functional API in production, supporting the most important DeFi types of actions and integrating with 10+ protocols to support 100+ assets.